How to start a gutter cleaning business

 How to grow your gutter cleaning business

-Now you have chosen your services and pricing strategies, it’s time to consider who your target market will be.
+Now you’ve chosen your services and pricing strategies, it’s time to consider who your target market will be.

 Print marketing

 Print marketing is one way to market your new business.
-It’s especially effective at targeting local areas.
-Just remember to check for signs saying no cold calling.
+And, it’s effective at targeting local areas.
+Just remember to check for signs saying, “No cold calling”.

-Don’t forget word-of-mouth recommendations either – encourage your existing clients to spread the word by offering discounts for referrals or by leaving you a review on Checkatrade or your social media.
+This encourages your existing clients to spread the word by offering discounts for referrals.
+Or, leave you a review on Checkatrade/your social media channels.

-Checkatrade members have the opportunity to feature in our leading trade directory, which is delivered to homeowners around the country.
+Checkatrade members have the opportunity to be featured in our trade directory.
+And this is delivered to homeowners around the country.

-Digital marketing is key for businesses.
-This can be achieved in a number of ways:
+Digital marketing is key for gutter cleaning businesses.
+This can be achieved in many ways:

 - Create a company website